SanchoBlaze/blazeislebot/FARMING_README.md

 3. **Apply Fertilisers**: Optionally select fertiliser from inventory
 4. **Automatic Application**: Fertilisers is consumed and applied to the plot
 5. **Harvest Results**: Increased yield if fertiliser was successful

+### 🪱 Worm Discovery
+When planting seeds, there's a 15% chance you'll discover a worm in the soil!
+This exciting discovery rewards you with 1-3 Basic Bait items, which are perfect for fishing.
+The worm discovery appears as a separate ephemeral message with the worm image as the thumbnail.

 ### 🍅 Crop Variants
 Many crops have multiple variants that provide different visual experiences and inventory management: